nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p5_adding_custom_app.md

 #### Static Global Deploy Parameters

 Static global deploy parameters allow the application administrator to specify custom parameters that should be passed to the chart whenever a new Release is being created.
-Please note that this is different than `Global Deploy Parameters` which were used to pass an ***internal*** NMaaS parameter to each new Release.
+Please note that this is different than `Global Deploy Parameters` which were used to pass an ***internal*** nmaas parameter to each new Release.

 In the case of static global deploy parameters, there is no limitation on what can be passed as a value.

 Let's assume that our chart has a values.yaml parameter that enables or disables new user registration, and this parameter is set to enable by default.
-If we want to disable new user registrations for each new Release and do not want the NMaaS user to have an option to enable registrations, then we can simple disable this behavior using a static global deploy parameter.
+If we want to disable new user registrations for each new Release and do not want the nmaas user to have an option to enable registrations, then we can simple disable this behavior using a static global deploy parameter.
 An example is given below.

 ![Application Wizard - Static global deploy parameters](./img/39-static-global-deploy-parameters.png)